pivotal-cf/pcf-release-notes/p1-v1.1/console_rn.html.md

 - Pivotal branding
 - New features:
     - Org Managers can see an invite link when SMTP is not configured.
-    - Download page with OS-native cf v6 installers.
+    - Download page with OS-native cf CLI v6 installers.
     - New Marketplace design.
     - Space Developers can view bound service credentials.
     - Responsive design adapts to all screen sizes.